 Each table row has a menu more_vert on its far right and features the following options:

-- Edit sink: Opens an Edit Export panel where you can change the sink's parameters.
+- Edit sink: Opens an Edit Sink panel where you can change the sink's parameters.

 - Delete sink: Lets you delete the sink and stop the logs export.

-- View filter: Displays the sink's query.
+- View sink details: Displays the sink's query.
 Clicking Edit lets you change the sink's properties or query.

 The search-query box above the table lets you query your sinks by text